qwertie/ecsharp/_posts/2015-07-12-redesigning-les.md

 First of all, I've realized now that I did too much alone: I tried to specify _eveything_ about the language, with too many minor features, from day one, before LES gained any popularity.
 I realized that I needed some simplifications so that others would be able to understand LES.
 No one would support a language they did not understand, even if the parser didn't have that many lines of code.

-Second, I needed to address those concerns - minimize whitespace sensitivity, minimize problems with semicolons, and avoid rocking the boat too much by improving precedence rules.
+Secondly, I needed to address those concerns - minimize whitespace sensitivity, minimize problems with semicolons, and avoid rocking the boat too much by improving precedence rules.

-First, here are a couple of things that I decided against.
+Here are a couple of things that I decided against.
 My first plan was described in [issue 3](https://github.com/qwertie/LoycCore/issues/3).
 It involved having expressions end upon reaching the first `{braced block}`, unless the braced block is followed by comma or semicolon...

     if (x > 0) {...}: else {...}